redhat-openshift-ecosystem/operator-test-playbooks/README.md

 The kube_objects is a kubernetes resource requires to be injected to the openshift cluster.

-The kube_objects can be passed as a parameter to the playbook for example: `-e kube_objects=kube_objects`
+The gpg encoded kube_objects can be passed as a parameter to the playbook for example: `-e kube_objects=kube_objects`

-##### 2. A shared symmetric key

-If the kube_objects is a secret and in the encrypted form, a shared symmetric key is required to decrypt the kube_objects.

-The symmetric_key can be passed as a parameter to the playbook for example: `-e symmetric_key=symmetric_key`

-##### 3. The RSA private key is required to decrypt the symmetric key

-The path where the private key is stored can be supplied as `rsa_private_key` parameter, for example: `-e rsa_private_key=~/.ssh/private_key`

 ### Selecting operator tests